istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

 ![alt text](images/private-offer.png)

-Your Private Offer will be tagged with *Private* as seen below
+Your Private Offer will be tagged with *Private* as seen below.

 ![alt text](images/rhel-byos.png)